 Despite a long history of technology manufacturing, Taiwan has been largely overshadowed by its regional peers when it comes to its startup scene.
-The island – and in particular its capital Taipei, where the bulk of startups are located – is making up for lost time, however, with a raft of initiatives rolled out over the past three years that seek to boost an ecosystem in which innovative businesses can flourish.
+The island – and in particular Taipei, where the bulk of startups are located – is making up for lost time, however, with a raft of initiatives rolled out over the past three years that seek to boost an ecosystem in which innovative businesses can flourish.

 Launched in 2014 by the National Development Council (NDC), HeadStart Taiwan is a government programme that aims to make Taiwan a more attractive location for startups by bringing regulations into line with international standards, attracting global venture capital and encouraging the establishment of incubators and accelerators.
 Since then, the island has seen an upsurge in organisations offering seed capital and mentorship to new businesses, including Taiwan Accelerator, Taiwan Startup Stadium and SparkLabs.
 Taipei is also home to AppWorks, the largest startup accelerator in Asia.